HL7/fhir-shorthand/input/pagecontent/reference.md

 ##### Nested Element Paths

-To refer to nested elements, the path lists the properties in order, separated by a dot (.)
+To refer to nested elements, the path lists the properties in order, separated by a dot (`.`).
+Since the resource can be inferred from the definition, the resource name is not a formal part of the path (e.g., `subject` is a valid path within a Procedure definition, but `Procedure.subject` is not).

 > **Note:** It is not permissible to cross reference boundaries in paths.
 This means that when a path gets to a Reference, that path cannot be extended further.
-For example, if Procedure has a subject, Reference(Patient), and Patient has a gender, then `Procedure.subject` is a valid path, but `Procedure.subject.gender` is not, because it crosses into the Patient reference.
+For example, if Procedure has a subject element that is a Reference(Patient), and Patient has a gender, then `subject` is a valid path, but `subject.gender` is not, because it crosses into the Patient reference.

 **Example:**

-* Observation has an element named method, and method has a text property (note that inside a FSH definition, the resource is inferred from the context and not a formal part of the path):
+* Observation has an element named method, and method has a text property.
+Set the text property of an Observation's method to "Laparoscopy":

   `* method.text = "Laparoscopy"`